Gujo Guide

 - Where to Eat in Gujo Hachiman: Honestly Rated for English-Friendliness Restaurants in Gujo Hachiman rated honestly for English-friendliness, based on recent reviews — including which places are cash-only or need a reservation.

-- Where to Stay in Gujo Hachiman: Ryokan, Guesthouses & What to Expect Ryokan, guesthouses and hotels in Gujo Hachiman, with honest notes on what each type of stay is actually like and who it suits.
+- Where to Stay in Gujo Hachiman: Ryokan, Hotels & Guesthouses Ryokan, guesthouses and hotels in Gujo Hachiman — including which is actually closest to the castle — with honest notes on what each stay is really like and who it suits.

 - What Is a Castle Town?
 Understanding Gujo Hachiman Before You Walk Its Streets What a Japanese castle town (jokamachi) actually is — how Gujo Hachiman was planned around its castle, and the history still visible in district names like Kajiya-machi.